AWS SQS and SNS: Cloud Messaging Services

 AWS SQS: Point-to-Point Queues

-SQS provides managed message queues without the operational overhead of running your own broker.
+SQS gives you managed message queues without running your own broker.
 You create a queue, send messages, and consume them.

 Queue Types